How Custom Healthcare Software Is Developed for Secure HIPAA Compliance

 Practical value: Healthcare solutions should be powered by a range of data-management features available to authorized patients.
 Normally, different types of PHI can be accessed and managed in one place via self-service patient portals.

 Our experience: At TATEEDA GLOBAL, we understand perfectly how to meet HIPAA software requirements and develop medical solutions with protected patient portals for providing patients and other authorized stakeholders with appropriate levels of access, security, and features to manage their electronic health records.
+If you want to discuss HIPAA compliance for software development in your company, please contact our skilled engineering consultant on a free call: 👇

 Based in San Diego, Slava knows how to design an efficient software solution for healthcare, including IoT, Cloud, and embedded systems.